Oriol Rosell: Sporting CP

 On 3 June 2014, Kansas City and Sporting CP agreed to a transfer for Rosell; as per MLS rules, the terms of the deal were not disclosed.
 He made his debut on the first day of the season, coming on for the injured Cédric Soares at half-time of the 1–1 Primeira Liga draw at Académica de Coimbra.

 Rosell was sent off on 14 January 2015 in a 1–0 victory over Boavista F.C. in the group stage of the Taça da Liga at the Estádio José Alvalade, for two yellow cards in the space of three minutes.
 He played 22 matches in all competitions in his first year, remaining on the bench on 31 May 2015 as the Lions won the Taça de Portugal in a penalty shootout against S.C.
 Braga.

 On 30 January 2016, Rosell was loaned to Vitória S.C. of the same league until the end of the season, featuring sparingly for both them and their reserves in the Segunda Liga.
 He returned to the top flight the following campaign, at Sporting neighbours C.F.
 Os Belenenses.

 Still owned by Sporting, Rosell signed with Portimonense S.C. in late August 2017.
 He scored his first goal in Portuguese football on 30 October, helping the hosts defeat Vitória de Setúbal 5–2.

 Orlando City

 Rosell returned to MLS on 30 January 2018, when he signed with Orlando City SC via the Allocation Order; the club had acquired the top spot in the process by trading $400,000 in targeted allocation money to FC Dallas.
 He made his debut on 22 April, as a late substitute in a 3–2 home defeat of the San Jose Earthquakes.

 Ahead of 2020, Rosell agreed to a new two-year deal.
 His contract expired at the end of the following season and, despite being in discussions to return, he ultimately took to social media to announce his departure, with 73 official appearances to his credit.

 Sporting KC return

 On 21 December 2021, Rosell signed a two-year contract as a free agent with Sporting Kansas City, after seven years away.
-Rosell was waived by Kansas City on 20 January 2023.
+He was waived in January 2023.

+LA Galaxy

+Remaining in MLS, 30-year-old Rosell signed with LA Galaxy for the 2023 season on 23 February.
+He made his debut on 11 March in the opener away to his previous club, as an added-time substitute.